 - Meditate – If you have trouble putting your mind to rest, sleeping at night, or suffer from frequent headaches, meditation might be the solution for you.
-A major tradition among the Japanese, specifically among Buddhists, trying their time-tested techniques can give you a greater understand of the people here, as well as possibly bringing you to a place of Zen.
+Meditation is a major tradition among the Japanese, specifically among Buddhists.
+Trying their time-tested techniques can give you a greater understanding of the people here, as well as possibly bring you to a place of Zen.

-- See the Kyoto International Manga Museum – For the nerd and art enthusiast in all of us, this museum is home to a collection of over 300,000 mangas.
-There are a number of exhibits highlighting the evolution of the art of manga over the years, as well as, how to workshops, and manga-portrait, caricature style artists on hand.
+- See the Kyoto International Manga Museum – For the nerd and art enthusiast in all of us, this museum is home to a collection of over 300,000 manga.
+There are a number of exhibits highlighting the evolution of the art of manga over the years, as well as how-to workshops, with manga-portrait, caricaturists on hand.

-- Nishiki Market – Almost every major city in the world has a locals market, and Kyoto is no exception.
-The Nishiki Ichiba is host to an amazing selection of locally grown fruits and veggies, as well as all of the more ‘unknown ingredients’ found in Japanese cooking.
+- Eat at Nishiki Market – Almost every major city in the world has a local market, and Kyoto is no exception.
+The Nishiki Ichiba is host to an amazing selection of locally-grown fruits and veggies, as well as all of the more ‘unknown ingredients’ found in Japanese cooking.
 The street food here is delicious and there are plenty of places to sit down and people watch.

-- Go hiking – The hills of Kyoto are a beautiful place to go hiking—perfect for escaping into nature and spending some time outside of a city atmosphere.
-There is any number of Buddhist temples and complexes throughout the hills, which make for perfect destinations and temporary retreats.
+- Go hiking – The hills of Kyoto are a wonderful place to go hiking—perfect for escaping into nature and spending some time outside of a city atmosphere.
+There are a number of Buddhist temples and complexes throughout the hills, which make for some great exploring.